AdrianKubica/rest_api_rec/docs/source/running_application.rst

 Development environment includes:
     - testing environment with ``flake8`` linter and ``pytest`` unit tests,
     - integration tests workflow with TravisCI and Github

+There is also much more options to run robust instances of this project.
+You can use for example: AWS EC2, AWS Elastic Beanstalk, Docker Swarm, Kubernetes and so on.
+If you need more resilience you should also consider load balancing for better UX and service reliability.